 TGm editor, please update the contents of the following paragraph in this subclause as shown below:

 The BSS Parameters Change Count Present subfield indicates the presence of the BSS Parameters Change Count subfield in the STA Info field.
 It is set to 1 if the BSS Parameters Change Count subfield is present in the STA Info field.
 Otherwise, it is set to 0.
 A non-AP STA sets this subfield to 0 in the Basic Multi-Link element that it transmits.
-An AP sets this subfield to 1 in the Basic Multi-Link element carried in a (Re)Association Response frame and sets it to 0 in other frames.
+An AP sets this subfield to 1 in the Basic Multi-Link element carried in a (Re)Association Response frame and a Link Reconfiguration Response frame and sets it to 0 in other frames.

 35.3.6.4 Link reconfiguration to the setup links